 It’s however this last fundamental step that trips up a great many teams.
 Even an API’s alpha version should never be considered complete without taking factors beyond functionality into account.
 Notably, a modern API should include:

 - API key and role-based access controls: Leaving your APIs open to the public is a recipe for disaster.
-At a minimum you’ll want to protect access using API keys, and additionally lock down accessibility using role-based access controls.
+At a minimum you will want to secure access using API keys and additionally lock down accessibility using role-based access controls.
 APIs should be built from a foundation of security.

 - Interactive documentation: Interactive, self-documenting solutions such as Swagger ensure that your documentation is always synchronized with the API inputs, outputs, and endpoint descriptions.
 Further, interactive documentation allows your developers and users to familiarize themselves with the API before writing any code.

-- Limiting restrictions: The ability to implement API volume limiting restrictions are important for several reasons; firstly, they help prevent data access cost overruns due to overzealous clients.
+- Limiting restrictions: The ability to implement API volume limiting restrictions are important for several reasons.
+Firstly, they help prevent data access cost overages, due to overzealous clients.
 Second, they minimize the possibility a malicious actor can use the API to export unreasonably large amounts of data from your organization.

 - Logging capability: Whether to satisfy internal compliance policies or governmental regulations such as FINRA, GDPR, or POPI, you’ll need to log API traffic to ensure data access can be later audited.